Andrea Jenkyns: Post-parliamentary career and mayoralty

 On 20 September 2024, Jenkyns posted on X from the Reform UK party conference, "I'm a former Tory MP, I'm not defecting.
 I'm on a press pass and I'm keen to find out what it's all about.
 Is this the true home of conservatism and why have we lost so many members to the Reform party."

 On 28 November 2024, Jenkyns announced at a press conference with Reform leader Nigel Farage that she had left the Conservatives to join the party, and that she would stand as the Reform candidate for the new mayorship of Greater Lincolnshire.

 During the election campaign, a formal complaint was lodged with the Electoral Commission that Jenkyns did not meet the residence requirement to be a registered voter in Lincolnshire and that she was therefore ineligible to be a candidate.
 A hearing was due to be held prior to the 1 May election day.
 On 25 April, the allegations were dismissed.

-Jenkyns stood as the Reform UK candidate in the 2025 Greater Lincolnshire mayoral election and won with 42% of the vote.
+Jenkyns stood as the Reform UK candidate in the 2025 Greater Lincolnshire mayoral election and won with 42% of the vote, on a turnout of approximately 30%.

 Between 2023 and 2025 Jenkyns was an unpaid director of Net Zero Watch, a campaign group she characterised as "[highlighting] the serious implications of expensive and poorly considered climate change policies on the British Taxpayer".
 She rejects the scientific consensus on climate change, stating on Times Radio in July 2025, "Do I believe that climate change exists?
 No".
-When challenged that this is contrary to evidence, she responded that it "depends what evidence you look at" and that she thinks it is a "way to actually make money".
+When challenged that this is contrary to evidence, she responded that it "depends what evidence you look at" and that she thinks it is a "money-making racket".

+In July 2025, Jenkyns, Reform UK chairman Richard Tice and Reform UK leader of Lincolnshire County Council, Sean Matthews, "declared war" on green energy projects.
+The three launched a campaign against wind and solar farms and battery storage facilities, with Jenkyns saying that oil and gas were the answer to the UK's energy needs.
+Jenkyns echoed the phrase of U.S. president Trump, saying if Reform UK win the next UK general election it will mean "drill baby drill".

 In August 2025, Jenkyns was chosen by Nigel Farage to be part of Reform UK's decision-making board.

 On 5 September 2025, at the opening of Reform UK's party conference, Jenkyns walked onto the stage singing a self-written song entitled 'Insomniac'.

+In September 2025, Jenkyns asked for her office budget as mayor to be increased by £147,000, saying, "I literally have zero people in my team", and that she had to stay up into the morning answering some emails herself.

+In February 2026, documents showed that Jenkyns approached a US oil and gas executive in the hope of bringing fracking to the UK.